Lou Anarumo: Miami Dolphins

 In 2012, Anarumo was hired by the Miami Dolphins as their defensive backs coach.
 On October 8, 2015, he was chosen to be the interim defensive coordinator of the Miami Dolphins to replace Kevin Coyle who was fired the same day.
-Due to the changes in coaching staff following the 2015–16 season, he was once again made the defensive backs coach under Adam Gase, the now head coach for the 2016–17 season.
+Due to the changes in coaching staff following the 2015–16 season, he was once again made the defensive backs coach under Adam Gase, the new head coach for the 2016–17 season.

 New York Giants

 On January 25, 2018, Anarumo was named as defensive backs coach for the New York Giants.

 Cincinnati Bengals

 On February 21, 2019, Anarumo was hired by the Cincinnati Bengals as their defensive coordinator under head coach Zac Taylor.
 He assumed Steve Jackson's cornerbacks coaching duties for the team's Week 11 and Week 12 games in 2020 against the Washington Football Team and New York Giants due to Jackson missing the games for COVID-19 pandemic protocols.

 In the 2021–22 AFC Championship Game, Anarumo's defense held the Kansas City Chiefs to just a field goal in the second half and forced an interception in overtime, contributing to a 27–24 OT victory to advance to Super Bowl LVI.
 In Super Bowl LVI, the Bengals lost 23–20 to the Los Angeles Rams.

+During the 2023 offseason, Anarumo was a finalist for the Arizona Cardinals head coaching job that ultimately went to Jonathan Gannon.

+Anarumo was let go by the Bengals at the end of the 2024 season.